ror-community/ror-site/content/blog/2024-01-17-coki-case-study.md

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

 That's great to hear.
-I'm talking to an increasing number of people who are using that OpenAlex dataset, and thereby using ROR, because ROR is currently the [only institutional identifier that they that they use](/blog/2023-09-13-openalex-case-study/).
+I'm talking to an increasing number of people who are using that OpenAlex dataset, and thereby using ROR, because ROR is currently the [only external institutional identifier that they that they use](/blog/2023-09-13-openalex-case-study/).

 ### {{< figure src="/img/blog/coki/cameron-neylon.png" class="round-figure" alt="Cameron Neylon" >}} Cameron Neylon